The 11 Best Frugal Living Books to Read in 2025

 Why It’s Great

-It’s a holistic frugal living book, aligning spending with personal values.
+It’s a holistic money guide, aligning spending with personal values.

 Hardcover | Paperback